Minjuvi

 For more information about using Minjuvi, see the package leaflet or contact your doctor or pharmacist.

-The active substance in Minjuvi, tafasitamab, is a monoclonal antibody, a type of protein that is designed to recognise and attach to a specific structure on certain cells in the body.
-Tafasitamab in particular, was designed to attach to CD19, a protein that is present on the surface of the cancer cells.
-When attached to CD19, the medicine is expected to stimulate the immune system (the body's natural defences) to attack and kill the cancer cells and thereby slow down the progression of the disease.
+The active substance in Minjuvi, tafasitamab, is a monoclonal antibody, a type of protein made to attach to a target in the body.
+Tafasitamab targets and attaches to CD19, a protein found on B cells, including cancerous B cells.
+When tafasitamab attaches to CD19, the medicine stimulates the immune system (the body's natural defences) to attack and kill the cancer cells, thereby slowing down the progression of the cancer.

-Minjuvi used in combination with lenalidomide was investigated in a study involving 81 adult patients with DLBCL that did not respond to other treatments and who could not have an autologous stem cell transplantation.
-In this study, patients were treated with Minjuvi and lenalidomide for up to 12 cycles followed by Minjuvi on its own until the disease progressed or side effects became unmanageable.
-Of the patients involved in the study, 46 (57%) had either a complete response (no sign of cancer) or a partial response.
+Minjuvi was investigated in a main study involving 81 adults with diffuse large B-cell lymphoma who had not responded or stopped responding to treatment, and who could not have an autologous stem cell transplantation.
+In this study, Minjuvi was not compared with another treatment or with placebo (a dummy treatment).
+Participants received Minjuvi and lenalidomide for up to 12 cycles, followed by Minjuvi on its own until the disease got worse or side effects became unmanageable.
+Overall, 57% (46 out of 81) of participants had either a complete response (no detectable sign of cancer) or a partial response (the cancer became smaller).
+The study was not designed to reliably evaluate how long patients lived.

 For the full list of side effects and restrictions with Minjuvi, see the package leaflet.